 Here are a few guided tours of Bruges you may want to check:

 - Bruges: Guided Rickshaw Tour

-- 2-Hour Private Walking Tour
+- 90 minutes Private Walking Tour with locals

 - Private Bruges Highlights and Hidden Gems Tour